 Each Full Council meeting has a finance report.
 This presents the current state of Council bank accounts and investments, as well as a section showing how current spending compares to the budgets allocated.
 Finally there is a listing of all proposed expenditure to be agreed, and recent receipts.

 The precept is the money taken from local residents to finance the Parish Council’s operations.
 It is set each year following discussions over what budgets are required.
 The precept takes into account reserves built up, so the budget and precept figures are not usually the same.
 On 8/1/2020 we agreed the finance figures for 2020/21.
 We have set the precept for this year at £85.06 per Band D property for the year, a rise of 3.7% or 6p per week.
 Over the last seven years the annual increase is 2.25% on average, roughly the same as the inflation figure.
 You can see the approved budget and precept figures on the minutes of the January 2020 meeting.

 Councils are supposed to make available all expenditure over £500.
 We try to be more transparent with our accounts, and list all expenditure, though we do collate salary figures for reasons of confidentiality.
-The income and expenditure figures for 2019-20 (Q1-3) are here.

-We are required to publish three documents:
+We are required to publish two documents at this time:

 Previous years’ completed audit forms are available below:

 2016/17 Audit form